 But for a long time I felt far from it.
 Growing up I had huge issues of identity around feeling that I didn’t belong anywhere: in my home town, in my family, amongst friends: I lived under the illusion that I was a mistaken zygote (A word created by Dr. Clarissa Pinkola Estés explained in her wonderful book Women Who Run With Wolves).
 I am so grateful I found dance, and later yoga, which put me on this path and helped me finally realise that the tragic romantic story of not belonging anywhere was just a story my ego had made up to keep my small and ‘safe’ from reaching my true potential in all its glory and with all its perfect imperfections!

-So then I began this path… this heroines journey of self discovery and of course I came up against all sorts of obstacles: being told I shouldn’t, I can’t, but I persevered, I persisted, I twisted, I turned… and finally I emerged from my chrysalis with many many hats!
-I realised the true secret in life is I can be whoever I want to be, that I can try on all these hats and relish in that deliciousness unapologetically!
-So here are some of the things I am and have been:
+So then I began this path… this heroines journey of self discovery and of course I came up against all sorts of obstacles: being told I shouldn’t, I can’t, but I persevered, I persisted, I twisted, I turned… and my wings grew stronger… and finally I emerged from my chrysalis with many many hats and a motivation for excellence!
+I realised the true secret in life is I can be whoever I want to be, that I can try on all these hats… I can even eat grapes (since forever I thought grapes were the one most disgusting thing on earth… but as I embarked on this journey, I realised that even this was an illusion: something my 4 yr old self made up!)
+Now I relish in life, in all this deliciousness unapologetically!

 I grew up in a small town (Faversham) with an amazing beautiful Mother of mixed heritage who taught me French showed me the world and to lose myself in books, and a rockstar Dad who taught me all things science and logic.
 I loved art, languages and nature, but I never danced until we moved to Bristol aged 11.